 - Pedestrian Refuge The median will typically provide for pedestrian refuge.
 Where the median serves as a pedestrian refuge at specified focal points, such as mid-block crossings, it should be paved in a material that facilitates pedestrian use. - On-Street Parking Should be separated from the travel lanes and provided along a separate, parallel facility (frontage street).
 At those locations, curb extensions, matching the parking width, should be provided.
 Parallel parking lanes should ideally be 7' wide.
-Angled parking may also be allowable since the parking is removed to the frontage street. - Double Tree Rows Allowable, for aesthetics, if right-of-way is available. - Driveways Driveways are to be expected in typical Boulevard land uses,
+Angled parking may also be allowable since the parking is removed to the frontage street. - Double Tree Rows Allowable, for aesthetics, if right-of-way is available. - Driveways Ideally no driveways, but driveways are to be expected in typi-

-- and are acceptable.
+- cal Boulevard land uses, and are acceptable.
 In cases where adjacent land uses will result in high levels of ingress/egress, consider the use of frontage roads to minimize impact on through lanes. - Bus Stops/Bus Zones Preferred locations are generally at cross streets and high traffic generators, although other locations are allowable.
-Pedestrian enhancements should be included at all locations and may, insome cases, include mid-block crossings and pedestrian refuges. - Utilities To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground, wherever possible.
-Every attempt should be made, even with underground placement, to avoid or minimize conflicts with street trees.
-If underground placement is not pos-
+Pedestrian enhancements should be included at all locations and may, insome cases, include mid-block crossings and pedestrian refuges. - Utility Poles To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground, wherever possible.
+If underground placement is not possible, the next locations to consider for poles are at the back of the right-of-

-- sible, the preferred locations to consider for poles are at the back of the right-of-way or in the planting strip.
-In no circumstance should poles be placed in the sidewalk and, as with underground placement, every attempt should be made to avoid or minimize conflicts with street trees.
+- way or in the planting strip.
+In no circumstance should poles be placed in the sidewalk.
 Utility poles should be consolidated where possible, with redundant poles removed in retrofit situations. - Mid-Block Pedestrian Crossings Should typically be avoided on Boulevards, due to the higher speeds.
 However, may be allowable in rare situations where the nearest signalized intersection is 600' or more from an adjacent land use that is likely to create high pedestrian demand or at very heavy volume bus stops.
-When provided, crossings should include high visibility markings and appropriate signage.
-Hawk signals, curb extensions, and a pedestrian refuge should also be strongly considered.
-See CDOT's Mid-Block Crossing Policy for more information on safe crossings.

-• Traffic Calming - Many traffic calming tools are inappropriate on Boulevards, given the Boulevard's higher volume, higher speed function.
+When provided, crossings should include high visibility markings, Hawk signals, curb extensions, appropriate signage, and a pedestrian refuge.
+See CDOT's Mid-Block Crossing Policy for more information on safe crossings. - Traffic Calming Many traffic calming tools are inappropriate on Boulevards, given the Boulevard's higher volume, higher speed function.
 However, some forms of traffic calming, such as street-side landscaping treatments or changes in horizontal alignment, are allowable if necessary to maintain desired speeds (see CDOT's Traffic Calming Report for more information).
-Superelevation should be avoided or at least minimized.
+Superelevation should preferably be avoided or at least minimized.